|

 Essential Tips for Solo Travelers on a Budget in 2026

-Traveling alone without spending a lot means you have to be careful but still have fun.
-Here are some tips for staying safe and saving money that have worked for me on solo trips.
+Traveling alone without spending too much means you have to watch out a bit but still have a good time.
+Here are some things that have actually helped me stay safe and keep costs down on solo trips.

 1. Secure Your Valuables